swedenconnect/technical-framework/ELN-0607 - Implementation Profile for using DSS in Central Signing Services.md

 This element MAY be present to provide requested properties of generated signature certificates according with section 3.1.1 of \[[DSS-Ext](#dss-ext)\].

+When the `CertType` attribute is present with a value of `QC/SSCD` the signature service MUST request authentication in accordance with the “Deployment Profile for the Swedish eID Framework” \[Eid-Profile\] section 7.2.2, or reject the request.

 <a name="authncontextclassref"></a>
 ###### 2.1.3.9.1.
 AuthnContextClassRef